Fordi/UcPPU/README.md

 # μC PPU

-μC PPU is an Picture Processing Unit - like those used in older console gaming systems - originally designed for the [Pixel 2.0](https://www.kickstarter.com/projects/rabidprototypes/pixel-20-the-arduino-compatible-smart-display), but slowly being generalized for other arduino-compatible hardware.
+μC PPU is a Picture Processing Unit - like those used in older console gaming systems - originally designed for the [Pixel 2.0](https://www.kickstarter.com/projects/rabidprototypes/pixel-20-the-arduino-compatible-smart-display), but slowly being generalized for other arduino-compatible hardware.